kaipeps/space_traders_client/markdown_notes/endpoint_list.md

     - `symbol`: the Trade Good to sell
     - `units`: amount of the Trade Good to sell
 - `/refuel` - Refuel Ship
-  - Note: Each fuel bought refills 100 units of Ship fuel
+  - Note: Each fuel bought refills 100 credits of Ship fuel
   - Must be docked at a Marketplace Waypoint
   - Marketplace must be selling fuel
-  - Must have enough units for purchase
+  - Must have enough credits for purchase
   - Req Body Requires:
     - `units`: the amount of fuel to fill
     Note: if left blank/not given, the ship will fill as much as possible